 Section 7.1.
 Definition.
-A "grievance" is defined as a complaint arising under and during the term of this Agreement raised by an employee or the Labor Council against the Village alleging that there has been a violation, misinterpretation or misapplication of an express written provision of this Agreement, except that any dispute or difference of opinion concerning a matter or issue subject to the jurisdiction of the River Forest Board of Fire and Police Commissioners shall not be considered a grievance under this Agreement.
+A "grievance" is defined as a complaint arising under and during the term of this Agreement raised by an employee or the Labor Council against the Village alleging that there has been a violation, misinterpretation or misapplication of an express written provision of this Agreement.
+Probationary employees shall have no recourse to the grievance procedure or to the Board of Fire and Police Commissioners to contest discipline.